alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 approach to emit ScAllegro would require engineering effort, but we anticipate no obstacles beyond that.
 We chose to implement our type-derived generators in OCaml simply because none of the authors are Scala experts: we are much more familiar with OCaml, so we chose to focus our implementation efforts there.
+In the camera ready, we will make it clear earlier that we only implemented type-derived generators in AllegrOCaml.

 # Reviewer B: